wp-plugins/hyper-cache/readme.txt

 based and nothing but with control on home and archive pages invalidation.

 It has not yet tested for multisite configuration (WordPress 3.0 feature).

+An alternative to Hyper Cache is Lite Cache which probably is simpler to configure but with the same performace level.
+Lite Cache is able to cache pages for commenters, too, which are usually excluded from other type of caches.

 Some features: